opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 # Configuring and using multiple data sources

-The multiple data sources feature in OpenSearch Dashboards provides for the capability to ingest, process, and analyze data from a variety of sources.
-This feature is configured within the **Dashboards Management** > **Data sources** app.
+You can ingest, process, and analyze data from multiple data sources in OpenSearch Dashboards.
+You configure the data sources in the **Dashboards Management** > **Data sources** app, as shown in the following image.

 A view of the main screen is shown in the following image.